William Greenfield (minister): Success

 He was made Doctor of Divinity by Edinburgh University on 31 March 1789, in the same month as being made Almoner to the King.
 He was later Dean of the Faculty of Arts, and became Moderator of the General Assembly of the Church of Scotland on 19 May 1796.
 From that session, he sent a letter to King George III, congratulating him on having escaped an assassination attempt, and one to the Prince of Wales, later George IV, congratulating him on his (ill-fated) engagement to Princess Caroline of Brunswick.
 Robert Burns writes affectionately and admiringly of him in his second Commonplace Book "he is a steady, most disinterested friend, without the least affectation, of seeming so; and as a companion, his good sense, his joyous hilarity, his sweetness of manners and modesty, are most engagingly charming."
-In 1796 he was elected a member of the Aesculapian Club, which was usually reserved only for Fellows of the Royal College of Physicians of Edinburgh or the Royal College of Surgeons of Edinburgh..
+In 1793 he was elected a member of the Harveian Society of Edinburgh (where he was subsequently appointed to the honorific role of Pontifex Maximus) and in 1796 he was elected a member of the Aesculapian Club.
+Membership of both was usually reserved only for Fellows of the Royal College of Physicians of Edinburgh or the Royal College of Surgeons of Edinburgh.